Thank you for submitting your feedback

 Drafted by the Compliance, Assurance & Scrutiny Board, the National Administrator and Universities UK, the report is submitted to the Governance Board for approval in September each year.
 Following this, the report is submitted by Universities UK to the Department for Communities and Local Government.
 Universities UK receives written confirmation from DCLG.

 2 zip files of promotional material including logos, posters and leaflets to promote the code and here.

 These are tools for members to use in the promotion of the Universities UK/GuildHE Accommodation Code of Practice (ACoP).

-The copyright to these materials belongs to Universities UK and they must not be altered without the permission of the UUK ACoP Sector Advisory Group.
+The copyright to these materials belongs to Universities UK and they must not be altered without the permission of the UUK ACoP Compliance, Assurance & Scrutiny Board.
 Members should send queries to the National administrator.

 Access our E-learning tool here

 For any queries please contact the National Code Manager:

 When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalised web experience.